afleones/Ecommerce/README.md

 We already have a copy of the original repository, now we will work on the daily workflow.

-1. First of all update local main branch with latest changes, with the command: <strong> git pull -r (name of remote source) main </strong>
-2. We create the requirement or functionality, in the workflow tool, trello or github issues (our github)
-3. Optional we create a branch for the development of the issue.
-4. We work and complete the tasks.
-5. We run <strong>git status</strong> and check the files that have undergone changes.
-6. We run <strong>git add.</strong> and we add all the changes to the stash.
-7. We commit the changes with: <strong>git commit -m "Here the commit title"</strong>
-8. We carry out a push to our repository with: <strong>git push origin main</strong> (Taking into account that the romoto of our repository is called origin and the branch to which we are
-   going to send the work is called master).
-9. We go to the github page and enter our repository.
-10.We create a new pull request, which is sent to the original repository.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/afleones/Ecommerce/issues) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/afleones/Ecommerce/issues/new).